GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 ### Types of Operand parameters

-* **Postional Parameters** - must be in a specific order.
+* **Positional Parameters** - must be in a specific order.
 In the case of the JOB statement for example the account information parameter must come before the programmer's name parameter.  `//JOBNAME JOB (AcctInfo), 'Programmer Name'`.
 Both of these parameters are optional:
   * If the first parameter is omitted provide a comma //JOBNAME JOB , 'Programmer Name'`
   * The last parameter can be omitted
-  * If all optional parameters are ommitted no comma is needed, just continue with the next statement, which would be the EXEC in this case.
+  * If all optional parameters are omitted no comma is needed, just continue with the next statement, which would be the EXEC in this case.
-* **Keyword Parameters** - Keyword parmeters consist of a key value pairs and can be in any order.
+* **Keyword Parameters** - Keyword parameters consist of a key value pairs and can be in any order.
 In the case of the JOB statement it doesn't matter whether **CLASS=A** comes before **CLASSMSG=H**, they can be in any order.
-They also don't require commas for missing parameters, but you do need commas to seperate the ones that are provided
+They also don't require commas for missing parameters, but you do need commas to separate the ones that are provided

 ## JOB Statement

 * Contains information to tell **JES2** how to run the job.
-* The name parameter is refered to as the JOB Name following standard naming rules (alphanumeric and national chars).
+* The name parameter is referred to as the JOB Name following standard naming rules (alphanumeric and national chars).
 The individual computer centers determines if there are any additional naming conventions.
 * Must be at least one space between the JOB Name and the JOB keyword
 * Refer to the section above on **Types of Operand Parameters** which uses the JOB statement as an example to distinguish Positional Parameters and Keyword parameters
-* The Accounting parameter ( the **(COBOL)** identifier in the example below) is a positonal parameter and must come before the programmer's name if it is provided.
+* The Accounting parameter ( the **(COBOL)** identifier in the example below) is a positional parameter and must come before the programmer's name if it is provided.
 It is optional and may be defined by a particular computer center.
-It can also have sub-paramaters seperated by commas, which if provided need to be enclosed in parenthesis.
+It can also have sub-parameters separated by commas, which if provided need to be enclosed in parenthesis.
 The example **(COBOL)** account parameter below therefore does not need the parenthesis since it doesn't have sub-parameters, but it is common to see the parenthesis provided anyway.

 ### Example JOB Statement